 mHealth technology – the practice of collecting and managing medical data using phones, tablets and other mobile devices – seems poised to flood the clinical research industry like never before: Pharma companies, CROs and academics all recognize the potential of these technologies to improve clinical trials, and regulators are signaling their approval by taking action on new guidelines for their use.
-There’s general agreement that the next few years will see the widespread adoption of mHealth technology and other methods of remote data collection, much to the benefit of trial patients, sponsors and public health.
+There’s general agreement that the next few years will see the widespread adoption of mHealth in clinical trials, as well as other methods of remote data collection, much to the benefit of trial patients, sponsors and public health.
 At Medrio, these vibrations have not gone unfelt.
 Site staff and patients are entering clinical data and PRO responses using our mobile tablet apps; Medrio users can send PRO surveys to patients via email so that patients can fill them out remotely at their own convenience.

 So what’s happening with regulators and mHealth thought-leaders?